 The piece was a collaboration with the Los Angeles (formerly San Francisco)-based dance company, Nesting Dolls.
 Video installations accompanied 50 minutes of dance.
 Three projectors produced an environment for the performance, along with music by Jonathan Segel and Victor Krummenacher of cult band Camper Van Beethoven.
 High Fall was performed at the Highways Performance Space in Santa Monica, California in December 2002.
 The film design and Jeff Cane’s set won the piece a Lester Horton Dance Award for set design.

-Drive, a piece shot in Super 8 and video, was shot in Germany, Japan, Brazil and the United States.
+Drive, shot in Super 8 and video, was filmed in Germany, Japan, Brazil and the United States.
 It explores the exhilaration of speed and the open road by cutting abstract imagery to the driving beats and drone of the highway.

 The videos for Drive were created as part of an earlier collaboration with Nesting Dolls and Bay area composer Jonathan Segel.
 When performed, Drive consisted of three sections of dance, two of which integrated video projections into the set design.
 During the second section, a canted projector was aimed at the back stage wall which distorted and exaggerated landscape and roadside imagery, During the third section, video projections over hanging diaphanous cloth created an ethereal environment for the dance.
 Drive was performed at the Getty Center and the Highways Performance Space.